 After visiting Gadjah Mada University, one of Indonesia’s oldest and most prestigious universities, they concluded the stay with a tour of the impressive Borobudur Temple, a large Buddhist temple which was built in the 9th century.

 The couple clearly enjoyed the visit.
 Crown Princess Mette-Marit said, “I think Indonesia is a country where one can easily fall in love with the people because you are faced with such incredible joy.
 And no matter where you are, there are lots of smiles, and people here are fond of music.
-Here are many very lovely and fine people.”Filed under Norwegian Royals
+Here are many very lovely and fine people.”Filed under Norway

 Tagged Bilateral Relations, Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Environment, Human Rights, Indonesia, Official Visit, President Yudhoyono of Indonesia.